Thaddeus-Maximus/methexis/README.md

 Thoughts and engagement welcomed.

 # Outline
-- A survey of the modern field
+- A brief introduction to the modern crossroads
-    - Technological facts
-    - Sociopolitical facts
-    - Critiques and feelings
 - A survey of teachings
     - Early church fathers
     - Encyclicals